+1. How will the turmoil in the Middle East affect oil prices in the near future?
 Oil is a political commodity that's concentrated in the developing countries.
 There's a lot of underlying demand coming out of the emerging markets, as they drive more cars, work in air-conditioned offices and eat more protein.
 The volatility around the supply will always push prices higher.
 Even before (the uprisings) in the Middle East, we were looking for oil to be about $100 per barrel this year-that was the low end of our estimate-just because of the underlying demand.

 Register or login for access to this item and much more

 All On Wall Street content is archived after seven days.

 - All recent and archived articles